North Georgia Technical College

 North Georgia Technical College (NGTC) is a public technical college in Clarkesville, Georgia, with additional campuses in Toccoa (known as the Currahee campus, named after nearby Currahee Mountain) and Blairsville.
 It is part of the Technical College System of Georgia.
 The college serves Habersham, Stephens, Union, Fannin, White, Rabun, Towns, and Franklin counties.

+It had an enrollment of 2,599 students in fall 2024.

 NGTC is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.
 It is also accredited by the Council on Occupational Education.
 As of 2022 NGTC no longer has an Engineering Associates program.